JakubIllner/jakubillner.github.io/_posts/2022-12-30-data-lake-on-oci-object-storage.markdown

 ---
-title: Decentralized Data Lake on OCI Object Storage
+title: Decentralized Data Lake on OCI Object Storage (Part 1)
 description: How to design decentralized and distributed Data Lake on OCI Object Storage
 tags:
 - Data Lake